papayiannis/reverberation_learning_python/README.md

 [1]: [C. Papayiannis, C. Evers, and P. A. Naylor, "End-to-End Classification of Reverberant Rooms using DNNs," arXiv preprint arXiv:1812.09324, 2018.](https://arxiv.org/abs/1812.09324)
 [2]: [C. Papayiannis, C. Evers, and P. A. Naylor, "Data Augmentation of Room Classifiers using Generative Adversarial Networks," arXiv preprint arXiv:1901.03257, 2018.](https://arxiv.org/abs/1901.03257)
 [3]: J. Eaton; N. D. Gaubitch; A. H. Moore; P. A. Naylor, "Estimation of room acoustic parameters: The ACE Challenge," in IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 24, no.10, pp.1681-1693, Oct.
 2016.

+_Reverberation Learning Toolbox for Python is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version._